sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 ## Conclusion

-I did not have any findings in this, did I waste your time maybe, did I waste my time also maybe.
-Anyhow it good exercise to dig into the tools you use often and give them a look over.
+I did not have any findings in this, did I waste your time maybe, or did I waste my time also?
+Anyhow it is good exercise to dig into the tools you use often and give them a look over.

-I do not have any major issues with Pritunl other than how they handle the configuration of sensitive secrets via the Web UI as I think it unnecessary increases risk.
+I do not have any major issues with Pritunl other than how they handle the configuration of sensitive secrets via the Web UI as I think it unnecessarily increases risk.
 You just better hope you have a secure admin password and that there is never an auth bypass otherwise you are screwed.

 I will continue to use Pritunl and I think it is a great service.
 It's 1 PM now and plan on going to continuing my day.
-Maybe sometime in the future, I can dig deeper into the implementation of some of the sync function and some other bits of the code.
-For now I am satisfied.
+Maybe sometime in the future, I can dig deeper into the implementation of some of the sync functions and some other bits of the code.
+For now, I am satisfied.

 -Ruse